 Whether college students purchase clothes online, book a trip, or pay for their streaming services, having a credit card is a convenient, and sometimes safer, payment method.
 If credit card information is stolen, a student probably won’t be responsible for any fraudulent purchases.
 But if their debit card is compromised, pending investigations could tie up a student’s bank account, and a student might face financial liability, depending on when the fraud was reported.

-Dorm-dwelling college students might not have easy access to cash all of the time—after all, mom and dad might be hundreds of miles away!
-A college credit card can serve as a safety net in case of a roadside emergency, if a debit card is compromised or not working, or picking up a replacement graphing calculator from the campus bookstore.
+Dorm-dwelling college students might not have easy access to cash all of the time—after all, Mom and Dad might be hundreds of miles away.
+A college credit card can serve as a safety net in case of a roadside emergency, a debit card being compromised or not working, or picking up a replacement graphing calculator from the campus bookstore.

 Years ago, college students were given tons of swag and freebies right on campus to encourage signing up for credit cards.
 But today, credit issuers and banks are no longer allowed to hand out credit lines like candy.

-Make On-Time Payments: Timely payments are not only the number one factor affecting your credit score, but being 30 or more days late on your credit card will add a negative item on your credit report.
-That can potentially harm their chances of qualifying for a future car loan, apartment, or other credit cards.
+Timely payments are not only the number one factor affecting your credit score, but being 30 or more days late on your credit card will add a negative item on your credit report.
+That can potentially harm a cardholder's chances of qualifying for a future car loan, apartment, or other credit cards.